pesterian/bombocord2/README.md

 - **AI Prompts**: Modify `TALK` and `TRANSLATE` system prompts

 ## Features exclusive to the ai branch
+- /talk and /translate commands which use the local llm to generate humorous messages
-- Rate limiting per user
+- Rate limiting per user to avoid overloading the host machine
 - Logging to `bombo.log`